attekei/draw-a-shape-algorithm/README.md

 Run `sbt gen-idea` in project folder.

-#### Build for Android
+## Build for Android

-Run `sbt proguard:proguard` to build the JAR file.
+Run `sbt proguard:proguard` in project folder to build the JAR file.
 Copy it from `target/scala-2.11/proguard/drawing-app-algoritm_2.11-1.0.jar` to Android project `app/lib` directory and replace the existing jar.

 ## Licence